JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus.md

 ## Model of the Holy Land West Hotel in Jerusalem

+This Holy Land Hotel model is a model of Second Temple Jerusalem.
+It is 1:50 scale and has an area of ​​2000 m².
+It was commissioned in 1966 by Hans Kroch, the owner of the Holy Land Hotel, and designed by Israeli historian and geographer Michael Avi Yonah based on the writings of Josephus and other historical sources.
+Opened in 1966, it was moved to the Israel Museum in 2006, to a new location.

 <figure id="Figure_1" class="image urantiapedia image-style-align-center">
 <img src="/image/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus/00-map-jerusalem.jpg">
 <figcaption>Fig. 1 — <em>Map of Jerusalem in the 1st century AD</em></figcaption>